 In addition to the S&P 500 Index, the Equity Income Fund's returns are also compared with the Lipper Equity Income Funds Average.
-The Lipper Equity Income Funds Average is based on the average return of all funds in the Lipper Equity Income Funds and growth of income through investing 65% or more of their portfolios in dividend-paying equity securities.
+The Lipper Equity Income Funds Average is based on the average return of all funds in the Lipper Equity Income Funds universe.
+Funds in the Lipper Equity Income Funds Average seek relatively high current income and growth of income through investing 65% or more of their portfolios in dividend-paying equity securities.